solongtony/kaiserain/readme.md

 # Change list

 * Randomized combat
-I want to add a random element to combat.
-This will avoid leveling up to where lesser creatures have no chance to hurt you.
-My idea for randomness is to "flip a coin" i.e. roll a two sided die for each point.
+Added random element to combat.
+This avoids leveling up to where lesser creatures have no chance to hurt you.
+The method of randomness is to "flip a coin" i.e. roll a two sided die for each point.
 So for a power of 5, roll 5d2.
 The sum will be 0-5.
 This makes the range of values correspond nicely (directly) to the stated values.
-By making defense randomized as well, it will avoid where some creatures cannot ever damage you.
+By making defense randomized as well, it will avoids the situation where some creatures cannot ever damage you.
 On average, the values from the random function will be 1/2 the value of the stat.
 I could compensate by doubling the stats in each creature type.

 * Data driven creature definitions

+* Numpad key handling

 # TODO list